 Inflation increases our customers' needs for property and casualty insurance coverage due to the increase in the value of the property covered and any potential liability exposure.
 Inflation also increases claims incurred by property and casualty insurers as property repairs, replacements and medical expenses increase.
 These cost increases reduce profit margins to the extent that rate increases are not implemented on an adequate and timely basis.
 We establish property and casualty insurance premium levels before the amounts of loss and loss expenses, or the extent to which inflation may impact these expenses, are known.
 Therefore, we attempt to anticipate the potential impact of inflation when establishing rates.
-The Company has positively adjusted its rates over the last two years in an effort to offset the potentially negative impact of rising inflation.
+Because inflation has remained relatively low in recent years, financial results have not been significantly affected by it.